kaylakyle/streamilfy-online-video-chat/README.md

 * Find consistent conversation partners.
 * Practice languages in real-world conversations.
-* Build confidence speaking with native speakers
+* Build confidence speaking with native speakers.
 * Access engaging platforms focused on language exchange

 Streamify solves this by creating a social and interactive environment where users can connect, communicate, and learn languages naturally in real time.